 You can get more information on how to reduce expensive cable and cell phone bills by following this method.

 Take control by restricting the amount of income that you spend.
 Use a budget calculator and start by saving a percentage of your income no matter how small.
 Over a period of time it will all start to add up.

 If you save 25% of your income monthly, it means that you will have to budget using the remaining 75%.
 The saved amount can go to your emergency funds and offer you a buffer for difficult times.

 11. Adjust Your Saving Attitude

 Consider saving as a strategic spending plan for the future rather than a miserable depriving experience.
 I know it can be hard but now is the time to think long-term.
-Think about your financial why.
+Get your money mindset right and think about your financial why.

 This will help you save more by seeing it as a means of purchasing a future reward and not feeling that you are missing out on the latest trends, new clothes, travel, or entertainment.
 Get your money mindset on the right track.
 This book can help you adjust your mindset with a 21-day challenge.

 When you save for the future you can set goals such as a 6-month plan, 1 year, 5-year plan and so on.